 Long-term stress and anxiety are known causes of electric shock feelings in the body during sleep.
 At night when our bodies relax, the mind is very vulnerable to overthinking and being bombarded with intrusive thoughts.
 Those anxious thoughts and feelings are believed to over-activate the nervous system, causing a miscommunication between neurons and resultant lightening-like jolts.

 Certain medications to treat depression, anxiety, and migraines have been shown to trigger electric-like shocks, especially in the head.
-Women can experience them during the day and while sleeping.
-Ironically, their discontinuation might also trigger this symptom.
+Women can experience these brain zaps during the day and while sleeping.
+Ironically, their discontinuation might also trigger this symptom.1

 Other diseases known to cause this unpleasant symptom might include: